theshreena/Data-Analytics-Capstone-Cyclistic-Bikes2022/PostgreSQL_Cyclistic_bike2022s.md

 +----------+-------------------+---------------+-------------+------------------+----------------+----------------+
 |5601999   |5601999            |5601999        |5601999      |4903555           |4855179         |5601999         |
 +----------+-------------------+---------------+-------------+------------------+----------------+----------------+

+-- The result shows that there are anomalies present in start and end station
 ```

 Querying if ride_id has any discrepancies in the length of the text,